-As per RSA 677:17, any person or persons jointly or severally aggrieved by a Decision of the Commission shall have the right to appeal that decision to the Zoning Board of Adjustment in accordance with the provisions of RSA 676:5 and RSA 677:1-14.
+As per RSA 677:17, any person or persons jointly or severally aggrieved by a decision of the Commission shall have the right to appeal that decision to the Zoning Board of Adjustment in accordance with the provisions of RSA 676:5 and RSA 677:1-14.

+I. Enforcement/Penalties

-- I. Enforcement/Penalties Violation of this Ordinance shall be subject to the remedies provided in RSA 676:15 and 676:17. - m.
+Violation of this Ordinance shall be subject to the remedies provided in m.
 Validity/severability

+RSA 676:15 and 676:17.

-If any section, clause, provision or phrase of this Ordinance shall be held to be invalid or Unconstitutional by any court of competent authority, such holding shall not affect, impair Or invalidate any other section, clause, provision, portion or phrase of the Ordinance.
+If any section, clause, provision or phrase of this Ordinance shall be held to be invalid or unconstitutional by any court of competent authority, such holding shall not affect, impair or invalidate any other section, clause, provision, portion or phrase of the Ordinance.

-Artcicle V NON-CONFORMING BUILDING AND NON-CONFORMING USE
+Article V NON-CONFORMING BUILDING AND NON-CONFORMING USE